When you paint your house exterior, which sheen should you use–flat or a satin finish?

 When you run your hand across a satin finish, it feels like the cardboard mentioned above, but with a light wax coating on it.

 Satin exterior has a low shine, with minor reflective qualities.
-Imperfect texture will show.
+The imperfect texture will show.
 Colors will be slightly richer than with flat.

 Pros and Cons